LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/examples/5_example_enable_auto_messages.md

 **Notes**:

 1. Contact your account team to enable this feature on your account.

-2. Upon creating a new conversation (CONVERSATION endpoint), make sure you also pass the additional **Client-Properties** request header.
+2. Upon creating a new conversation (via the CONVERSATION endpoint), make sure you also pass the additional **Client-Properties** request header.
 See [Example](enable-feature-example.html#create-a-new-conversation--enable-the-auto-messages-feature) below.

-3. Every following request (SEND endpoint) must also include the additional **Client-Properties** request header.
+3. Every following request (via the SEND endpoint) must also include the additional **Client-Properties** request header.
 See [Example](enable-feature-example.html#send-a-message--enable-the-auto-messages-feature) below.

 ### Getting Started